University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Bash_Practicals/1_IntroBash.md

 ```

 If we wanted to count how many genes are annotated, the first idea we might have would be to do something similar using a search for the pattern `'gene'`.

+You can see from the uses here that grep can be used for a wide variety of purposes.
+In general the grep command looks for patterns with a stream of data where the patter is described using a language called a regular expression (this is where the 're' in grep comes from).
+Understanding regular expressions is very helpful, but we will leave this to be a thing that you learn as you go.
+You may want to read through the tutorial [here](https://www.regular-expressions.info/tutorial.html) and have [this site](https://regex101.com/) in your toolbox to try out regular expressions.

 #### Question
 {:.no_toc}